 If you're diagnosed with gestational diabetes, you're at risk of:

 - having a large baby – which increases your risk of a difficult delivery, having your labour induced or a caesarean section

 - health problems shortly after birth (such as heart and breathing problems) and needing hospital care

 - developing obesity or diabetes later in life

 Controlling gestational diabetes

-Whatever type of diabetes you have, you will have more frequent – and sometimes time-consuming – antenatal appointments to check your and your baby's progress.
+Whatever type of diabetes you have, you will have more frequent – and sometimes long – antenatal appointments to check you and your baby's progress.
 You will be offered advice on diet and treatments to control your blood glucose levels.